Rank One Hilbert Geometries: Introduction

 \section{Introduction}

-A \emph{properly convex domain} $\Om \subset \RP$ is an open subset of the projective space that corresponds to a bounded convex domain in an affine chart.
-Such a domain $\Om$ carries a canonical Finsler metric $\hil$, called the \emph{Hilbert metric} on $\Om$, defined using cross-ratios.
-The closed subgroup $\Aut(\Om)$ of $\PGL$ that preserves $\Om$ acts on $(\Om,\hil)$ properly and by isometries.
+A \emph{properly convex domain} in $\RP$ is an open subset $\Omega \subset \RP$ such that $\clOm$ is a bounded convex domain in an affine chart.
+Any such domain $\Om$ carries a canonical distance function $\hil$, called the \emph{Hilbert metric} on $\Om$, defined using projective cross-ratios (see \cref{sec:hil-geom}).
+Then $\Omega$ equipped with its Hilbert metric constitutes a \emph{Hilbert geometry}.
+A motivating example is given by the open projective disk $\Omega_2:=\{[x:y:1] \in \Pb(\Rb^3) | x^2+y^2<1\}$, a properly convex domain in $\Pb(\Rb^3)$.
+In fact, $(\Omega_2,{\rm d}_{\Omega_2})$ is the projective model of the 2-dimensional real hyperbolic space $\Hb^2$.

-\begin{definition} A \emph{Hilbert geometry} is a triple $(\Omega, \hil, \Aut(\Omega))$ where $\Omega \subset \RP$ is a properly convex domain.
-A Hilbert geometry is \emph{divisible} if there exists a discrete subgroup $\G$ of $\Aut(\Om)$ such that $\Om/\G$ is compact. \end{definition} We will often shorten the notation to: $\Omega$ is a Hilbert geometry.
-Hilbert geometry contains the hyperbolic geometry as a sub-geometry (see Section \ref{sec:eg-div-hil-geom}).
-If $\Om$ is a properly convex domain, the term \emph{boundary of $\Om$} refers to the boundary of $\Om$ in an affine chart and is denoted by $\bdry$.